boryspaulewicz/matematyka_dla_psychologow/rozdzialy/R37_Gibson.md

 > to perceive all the vari ables separ ately.
 It is never necessary to distinguish all the features
 > of an object and, in fact, it would be impossible to do so.
 Perception is econom ical. (s.
 126)

-Ramka *To Perceive an Affordance is not to Classify an Object*
+*The Information for Visual Perception* / *The Theory of Affordances* / *To Perceive an Affordance is not to Classify an Object*:

 > The fact that a stone is a missile does not imply that it cannot be other things as well.
 It can
 > be a paperweight, a bookend, a hammer, or a pendulum bob.
 It can be piled on another rock to make